EZePiZy/RISC-V-CPU/RTL/CONTROL_UNIT/README.md

 `WriteNextPC`  | `0`      | No Jump              |

 #### `bne`

+Branch not equal.
+If the operands from the previous instruction are not the same then change the PC to PC + the value of the immediate.

 Control Signal | Expected | Notes                                               |
  :-----------: | :------: | :-------------------------------------------------- |